faraz-2023/Medicine-Reminder/README.md

 📅 **Smart Scheduling** – Timers run in real time using in-memory intervals linked to MongoDB data.
 📊 **Dashboard** – Overview of total medicines & active reminders.
 🔐 **Session Handling** – Persistent sessions stored in MongoDB.
-🧾 **Profile Management** – Update username, email, or password directly from the dashboard.
+🧾 **Profile Management** – Update username, email, or password directly from the dashboard

 ---